"It's a shame to pay almost $1,000 for this": Cuban denounces hotel in Varadero

 The pattern is repeated throughout the Cuban hotel industry, which is experiencing its worst crisis in decades.

-According to reports from June 2026, Cuba lost nearly 50% of its visitors in the first four months of the year, hotel occupancy in Varadero does not exceed 10% during certain periods, and about 30 hotels have temporarily closed due to a lack of fuel and low demand.
+According to reports from June 2026, Cuba lost nearly 50% of its visitors in the first four months of the year, hotel occupancy in Varadero does not exceed 10% during certain periods, and around 30 hotels have temporarily closed due to a lack of fuel and low demand.

 In February, the Cuban government closed several hotels due to a lack of fuel, while the chains that remain open are applying discounts of up to 25% and offering free transfers to attract tourists.